-- 1. Two sumps were built for the operation of Ada Tepe in the gullies tributary to Krumovitsa River, together with a channel to collect "non contact" surface rainwater and dump part of it occasionally into the receiving water body Krumovitsa River below the mining area. - 2.
-Part of the surface rainwater is collected and diverted from the Krumovitsa River back to be reused for industrial needs. - 3.
-Another part of the surface rainwater is collected and occasionally dumped directly into the river without any treatment whatsoever, regardless of the fact that mining areas are potential big emitters of dust, possibly containing toxic substances and/or metals.
-For this particular reason dust has been paid special attention to in the Ada Tepe EIA report.
+- 1. Two sumps were built for the operation of Ada Tepe in the gullies tributary to Krumovitsa River, together with a channel to collect "non contact" surface rainwater and occasionally dump part of it into the receiving water body (Krumovitsa River) below the mining area. - 2.
+Part of the surface rainwater is collected, diverted from the Krumovitsa River and returned to be reused for industrial needs. - 3.
+Another part of the surface rainwater is collected and occasionally dumped directly into the river without any treatment whatsoever, regardless of the fact that mining areas may emit significant quantities of dust, possibly containing toxic substances and/or metals.
+For this particular reason dust was paid special attention in the Ada Tepe EIA report.

-Fact No.1 means that new facilities /the sumps/ were built in existing surface water objects /the gullies/ where water courses are temporarily formed.
+Fact 1 means that new facilities (the sumps) were built in existing surface water objects (the gullies) where water courses are temporarily formed.
+In this case, a Water Permit for Usage of the gullies is required.

-Then a Water Permit for the Usage of the gullies is required.
+Fact 2 means that part of the surface rainwater is diverted and reused for industrial needs, but it does not reach the surface water body (Krumovitsa River).

-Fact No.2 means that part of the surface rainwater is diverted and reused for industrial needs, but then it doesn't reach the surface water body - Krumovitsa River.
-Then a Water Permit for Abstraction from the surface water object is required.
+In this case, a Water Permit for Abstraction from the surface water object is required.

-Fact No.3 means that part of the surface rainwater is dumped occasionally into the Krumovitsa River below the mine without any treatment at all.
-This water is coming from an industrial area, potentially loaded with mining dust that may contain unknown quantity of pollutants.
-To discharge this type of waste water /whether contact or non contact/ into a river, it should meet appropriate emissions' rates and limits, which should be specified by the competent EARBD in the Water Permit, in order to follow the legal provisions.
-Consequently EARBD should be able to check whether the limits are exceeded during the operational phase of the project.
+Fact 3 means that part of the surface rainwater is dumped occasionally into the Krumovitsa River below the mine without any treatment at all.
+This water comes from an industrial area, potentially loaded with mining dust that may contain an unknown quantity of pollutants.
+To discharge this type of waste water (whether contact or non-contact) into a river, it should meet appropriate emissions' rates and limits, which should be specified by the EARBD in the Water Permit, in order to follow the legal provisions.
+Consequently, the EARBD should be able to check whether the limits are exceeded during the operational phase of the project.

-Then a Water Permit for the Usage of the receiving water body - Krumovitsa River right below the mine, is required.
+In this case, a Water Permit for the Usage of the receiving water body (Krumovitsa River right below the mine) is required.

-Now, all existing Water Permits /actual, expired, extended and/or modified/ are listed either in the EARBD Register /when EARBD is the competent state authority/, or in the MOEW Register /when EARBD is not competent on the matter/.
+All existing Water Permits (actual, expired, extended and/or modified) are listed either in the EARBD Register (when EARBD is the competent state authority), or in the MOEW Register (when EARBD is not the competent authority on the matter).

-After a thorough search in both MOEW and EARBD registers and a letter of the EBRD received under the Public Information Access Act, only two Water permits for the Ada Tepe mine were found:
+After a thorough search in both MOEW and EARBD registers and a letter from the EBRD received through the Public Information Access Act, only two Water Permits for the Ada Tepe mine were found:

-- Water Permit for abstraction of fresh water from the groundwater source above the mine /actual for the time being/. - Water Permit for the use of Krumovitsa River as a receiving water body for properly treated waste water.
-The point of discharge is located below the city of Krumovgrad, several kilometers away from the mining area.
-The deadline of this particular permit has expired in August 2019 /at the start of the operational phase of the mine/ and was not officially extended or modified so far.
-The reason is that such waste water is still collected in the sumps and in the reservoir, after a year and four months from the start of the mining activity.
-Of course, another reason is that surface rainwater is still dumped directly into the river at the south sump below the mine, instead of being collected, treated, precipitated and reused in line with the requirements for prudent, effective and rational utilisation of the natural resources, TFEU.
+- A Water Permit for the abstraction of fresh water from the groundwater source above the mine (currently in effect). - A Water Permit for the use of Krumovitsa River as a receiving water body for properly treated waste water.
+The point of discharge is located below the city of Krumovgrad, several kilometres away from the mining area.
+This particular permit expired in August 2019 (at the start of the operational phase of the mine) and has not been officially extended or modified yet.
+Such waste water is still collected in the sumps and in the reservoir, a year and four months after the start of the mining activity.
+Of course, another reason is that surface rainwater is still dumped directly into the river at the south sump below the mine, instead of being collected, treated, precipitated and reused in line with the requirements for prudent, effective and rational utilisation of the natural resources, according to the TFEU.